webrecorder/pywb/README.rst

 * ``proxy-cert-auth`` -- a utility to support proxy mode.
 It can be used in CA root certificate, or per-host certificate with an existing root cert.

-* ``wayback`` -- The Wayback Machine application itself.

-*  ``wb-manager`` -- A command-line utility for managing collections, adding WARC/ARC files, metadata and UI templates.
-   See ``wb-manager --help`` for an up-to-date listing of commands and options.

 Latest Changes
 --------------